topkecleon/otouto/README.md

 * * *

-## administration.lua
+## Group Administration
-The administration plugin enables self-hosted, single-realm group administration, supporting both normal groups and supergroups.
+The administration plugin enables self-hosted, single-realm group administration, supporting both normal groups and supergroups whch are owned by the bot owner.
 This works by sending TCP commands to an instance of tg running on the owner's account.

-**For best results, make your bot an administrator of any group it administrates.**

 To get started, run `./tg-install.sh`.
 Note that this script is written for Ubuntu/Debian.
 If you're running Arch (the only acceptable alternative), you'll have to do it yourself.
 If that is the case, note that otouto uses the "test" branch of tg, and the AUR package `telegram-cli-git` will not be sufficient, as it does not have support for supergroups yet.